hofstetr/cognos/containers/Content_Store.md

 # Content Store
 As it turns out the developer edition of Informix does not allow more than one database which is a requirement for Cognos to use Informix as a content store due to storing some columns as blobs.
 The next best option I found for a light weight database is actually Microsoft SQL Server.
 This process will create a container to host the Content Store database.
 In this case I utilized the developer edition of MSSQL 2019.

 First, create a volume in your docker environment to persist our data.
 There are several ways to do this but the most common is a named volume.
+In order to work in a swarm cluster though it has to be a filesystem that can be accessed from any cluster node.
+In this case I use an NFS share to do that which does require that each node in the cluster be set up with the share.

+>

-> docker volume create cognos_data
+> docker volume create --driver local --opt type=nfs --opt o=nfsvers=4,addr=master-1,rw --opt device=:/opt/ibm/cognos_data cognos_data

 Download the base MSSQL 2019 container.